newatoms/guides/how-to-pitch-post-supply/readme.md

-> Goal of this guide: Help you make it clear what Post.supply is and what it offers
+> Goal of this guide: Lean you how to make it clear what Post.supply is and what it offers

 # Your awesomeness is enough.
 You don't have to be a selling super hero
 <img src="http://66.media.tumblr.com/da6ec2c2cb443e8e7d1ade9eb220c86d/tumblr_nvls4ybWUo1sxfvy5o1_400.gif" width="500px">